Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 All buttons have been styled consistently with a press/hover effect on each to make navigation simple and clear.

-A script like typography for the logo was chosen to give the feel of a personal touch that the client seeks to protray.
+A script like typography for the logo was chosen to give the feel of a personal touch that the client seeks to portray.
 The typography for the rest of the site is clean and sans-serif to contribute to a relaxing experience.

 ## Features

 -This is a multipage website built using a Bootstrap framework to deliver a solid responsive layout.
 Please note that no template was used to create this site.
--There is a clean navigation bar which collapses to a hamburger menu when viewing on mobile along with numberous other logical links through out the site.
+-There is a clean navigation bar which collapses to a hamburger menu when viewing on mobile along with numerous other logical links throughout the site.
 -The homepage presents the users with a CSS reveal when they open the page on desktop.
 This is placed on top of an image of a paradise setting to transport and entice the user to a faraway place.
 It was decided to hide this feature on mobile as using it would have made the homepage cluttered and difficult to view.
-- The About page features an insight into the business owners story and also some testimonials to provide users with comfort and reassurance.
+- The About page features an insight into the business owner's story and also some testimonials to provide users with comfort and reassurance.
 - The Offers page gives the user a taste of packages on offer with enticing images, a list of package details and of course links to contact the business owner easily
 -The main purpose of this site is to enable the user to easily contact the business owner after being attracted to her services.
 There are therefore many links to a detailed contact form on the site.
 This form is disabled for the purposes of the project brief specifies that JavaScript not be used.
 - The Contact page contains a simple form along with alternative contact options and a google map to illustrate where the business owner is located.